 Changes will only affect the forecast scenario you are testing.
 Other forecasts will not be affected and the data in your accounting software (QuickBooks Desktop/Online, Xero etc.) will not be affected at all.

 Select the best scenario, save the others as alternatives.

 After you choose to implement conclusions from a scenario that suits you best, you can still go back to other scenarios that you have tested.
 All of your scenarios are saved, allowing you to switch between them easily.

 Scenarios can answer very important questions.

-Use Scenarios to test events that happen only once, such as a one time purchase, or changes that will have a recurring affect on your business, such as hiring a new employee or increasing your rent.
+Use Scenarios to test events that happen only once, such as a one time purchase, or changes that will have a recurring effect on your business, such as hiring a new employee or increasing your rent.

-Scenarios can easily be used to test multiple changes in cases where one changes triggers others.
+Scenarios can easily be used to test multiple changes in cases where one change triggers others.
 For example:

 - How will adding a new client affect my burn rate?